Nino-cunei/lorentz2022/4-thursday/group1.md

 But the digital edition as such is a static web page that could be hosted anywhere.

-Kaj: the full 3D model is too big to view in the browser.
+Kai: the full 3D model is too big to view in the browser.
 You can download it, but there should be derived dataproducts that can readily be shown in a 3d viewer in the browser.

 Hubert: